 Would it be strange if I refer to these perfect Roasted Sweet Potatoes as orange chunks of delicious, pan-picking love?
-I tried a new roasting technique, and it made all the difference.
-Learn to make the BEST oven roasted sweet potatoes!
+The easy roasting technique makes all the difference.
+Learn to make the BEST oven-roasted sweet potatoes!

+- The BEST Veggie Side Dish.
 With their natural sweetness, crispy outsides, and meltingly creamy insides, roasted sweet potatoes are quite possibly one of the easiest vegetables to adore.
+(Okay, Oven Roasted Potatoes, Roasted Broccoli, and Roasted Butternut Squash are pretty great too.)

 To roast a medley of vegetables, and for more tips and seasoning suggestions, check out my ultimate guide to Oven Roasted Vegetables.